 Collaboration with Carnegie Mellon University

-Masters of Arts Management, Chatham University 4+1 Program Heinz College offers an Accelerated Master's Program to qualified Chatham University students.
+Masters of Arts Management, Chatham University's 4+1 Program with Heinz College at Carnegie Mellon University offers an Integrated Degree Program to qualified Chatham University students.
 The program–structured as four years at Chatham followed by one year at Heinz–results in students receiving a bachelor's and master's degrees in less time than is normally required.
 Students apply in junior year of study and are eligible to enroll in senior year.

 Teaching Certification in Art

 Talented students interested in sharing their curiosity about learning with others should explore Chatham's art teacher certification program.
 For certification in art K-12, 42 credits in education coursework is required.
 Additionally, in accordance with the Pennsylvania Department of Education, students must satisfactorily complete PRAXIS I & II and required visual arts coursework.

 "My experience studying film and media at Chatham has been a rewarding balance of challenge and support.
 I'm expected to lean to the edge of my comfort zone by pursuing ambitious projects or discussion topics; and I am always surrounded by encouragement from professors and friends.
 I think it's a rare thing to find."